Suspilne: Overview

 The Public Broadcasting Company of Ukraine is a public joint-stock agency with 100% of its shares belonging to the state, and operates the television channel Pershyi, the only Ukrainian TV channel that has a coverage over 97% of Ukraine's territory and is the only state-owned national channel.
 Its programs are oriented at all social layers of the Ukrainian society and national minorities.

 Its radio division Ukrainian Radio is the biggest radio network in the country, which broadcasts on FM (covers 192 settlements in 24 regions) and AM, satellite and cable networks throughout Ukraine, and is the most popular news and talk radio station in Ukraine.

 Among priority directions of the network are informative publicism, popular scientific, culturologic, entertaining and sport-oriented ones.
 Pershyi, at one point, significantly trails all of its privately owned rival channels in terms of viewership.
 The National Television Company of Ukraine (NTCU) was changed to Public Television Network in 2009.
 The network consists of several channels such as Pershyi, "Second Channel", "Euronews Ukraine" and "Ukraine and the World".
 In 2014, a new law was passed to make the network independent from the government.
 With the creation of the Public Broadcasting Company of Ukraine in 2015, the National Radio Company of Ukraine merged into this new company, which was officially registered on 19 January 2017.

+On 20 January 2025, coinciding with a change of Suspilne's Chair, JICA donated an outside broadcasting van and other equipment to the broadcaster.

 Television

-Currently the Suspilne network is organized into the following:
+Currently the Suspilne television network is organized as follows: